Skip to main content

 Is a demand letter legally required before suing?

 In most cases, no. However, judges often look favorably on plaintiffs who attempted to resolve the matter before filing suit.
+Some contracts and certain types of claims do require written notice first.

 How long should I give them to respond?